codurance/site/_posts/2018-08-31-zenika-craftsman-swap.md

 - agile
 - xp
 ---
-The past week of the 6th of August I did a craftsman swap and I would like to share how was my experience, the lessons that I've learned and how fun it was.
 On the week of 6th of August I took part on a craftsman swap between [Zenika](https://www.zenika.com/) and Codurance and I would like to share my experience, the lessons I’ve learned, and how much fun I had.
 While Zenika was hosting me in Paris, Codurance hosted [Abdellah Zeroual](http://twitter.com/abdezeros) in London

-A craftsman swap works basically like a student exchange where in this case Codurance and Zenika will exchange a craftsperson for a week.
-In this week you will be working with different people, in different projects to have an overall idea on how the other company works and it is a good place to interchange ideas, find differences in our workflow and basically bring fresh ideas back home.
 A craftsman swap is an exchange of craftspeople for a week.
 Each company sends a craftsperson to work for a week with the other company.
 During that week, the hosting companies provide an environment where the visiting craftsperson can work with different people and different projects, with the objective to share and learn skills.
 Besides technical skills, the visiting craftsperson also shares how their company is organised and run and also learn how the hosting company is organised and run.
 The main idea behind the craftsman swap is to have cross-pollination of ideas across companies and help our industry to evolve.

 Below is the summary of my week at Zenika Paris.